 Therefore, from a strictly financial point of view, it may be helpful to consider the total known costs to complete the remodel job and compare it with the alternatives available to purchase.
 When comparing be sure to take into account the current value of your home.

-The Decision is Clearer for Some Families Based Upon How Well They Can Deal With Major Disruptions in Family Life
+Can You Deal With Major Disruptions in Your Family Life

 Any large remodeling project is so intrusive that moving might be mandatory unless it did not involve the kitchen and main family areas.
 Of course, moving is also significantly disruptive and it will take a great deal of effort to find, arrange, and then move to a new house.